-The PostgreSQL back-end needs access to the PostgreSQL C client library (libpq.so).
+The PostgreSQL back-end requires the PostgreSQL C client library (libpq.so).
 The location of this library is specified via postgresql-so-load-path, which defaults to /usr/lib/libpq.so.
 Additional flags to ld needed for linking are specified via postgresql-so-libraries, which defaults to ("-lcrypt" "-lc").

+'''

 (asdf:operate 'adsf:load-op 'clsql-postgresql)

+'''